kyihtooag/work-hive/README.md

 #### Additional Query Parameter

+By default, API return a JSON object containing the sorted list of tasks based on their execution order.
-If you pass the query parameter `format=bash` in the request, the API will return a bash script representation of sorted commands.
+But if you pass the query parameter `format=bash` in the request URL, the API will return a bash script representation of sorted commands.

 Example request with the query parameter: